niravassar/gameflict/README.txt

 https://preview.tinyurl.com/y7tuchbh

 Create a new directory in your Documents folder called: "gameflict".
-Download the zip from google drive and then save it to the new directory you just created.
+Download the zip from google drive.
+If you already have it, then save it to the new directory you just created.
 Unzip the file.
 It will create a folder with files in it, along with some other: deleteDb.bat, startGameflict.bat, and gameflict-1.0.jar.
 The .jar file is the application, and the .bat files are the execution files.
 3. Click on the startGameflict.bat file.
 This will start the app in a black window.
 It will take a minute or two to start